emiliosmith/MicrochallengeIV/README.md

 * Commitment 1.- Finish and test the lid for starting using the composter.
 * Commitment 2.- Generate an user manual, interface for the community use of the compost.
+   - Pending

-* Derivate of the process they have been emerging different needs and enquires about how the compost is eventually going to integrate and regenerate the soil, so with that in mind we define another commitment:
+Derivate of the process they have been emerging different needs and enquires about how the compost is eventually going to integrate and regenerate the soil, so with that in mind we define another commitment:

 * Commitment 3.- Prepare a guide and toolkit for testing the soil and comparing it with the compost, and evaluate the health of the soil by chemical, physical and biological testing.
+   - Pending
 * Commitment 4.- Evaluation performance.
 Evaluate how well is working to make changes or adjustments, so in this part we are going to try the different sensor and empower people to use them and react from the data received.
+    - Pending

 #### Commitment 1
 From the review with Jonathan and the information collected, we have the feedback of a design of a bin with certain features and we add another features that we wanted to explore for making more efficient, friendly and that allow the appropriation of the technique.